 Read more how to retrieve weather events and storm reports from the Timeline Weather API.

-Wind is an historical weather measure that is useful for many purposes including insurance, event planning, and asset placement.
+Wind is an historical weather measure that is useful for many purposes including insurance, event planning, and asset management.
 Using Visual Crossing Weather, it is easy to find historical wind data for any worldwide location in several convenient ways.
 From the free Historical Weather Dashboard, to the weather query page, to a fully embeddable weather API for your code, Visual Crossing weather makes finding wind data simple.

 If you would like to learn more about wind in Visual Crossing Weather, you can read more in our data documentation.
-If you have questions about historical wind data or weather data in general, reach out to our weather experts.
-We’ll be glad to help you get the weather data that you need.